Florida Marijuana Possession Laws

 How Much Weed Is a Felony in Florida?

 Florida residents can only own medical cannabis if diagnosed with one or more qualifying medical conditions.
-Ownership of cannabis below 20 grams for recreation is illegal and regarded as a misdemeanor.
-If found guilty, offenders may likely serve a one-year jail term together with a $1000 fine.
+Possessing up to 20 grams of recreational cannabis is illegal and regarded as a misdemeanor.
+If found guilty, offenders may likely serve a one-year jail term together with a $1,000 fine.

-• Individuals who possess above 20 grams of marijuana will be accused of a felony crime.
-Offenders charged with felony possession of cannabis may face between five to 30 years of prison and a fine between $5,000 and $200,000.
+• Individuals who possess more than 20 grams of marijuana will be charged with a felony.
+Offenders charged with felony possession of cannabis may face between 5 and 30 years of prison and a fine between $5,000 and $200,000.

-• Harsh sentences are given to persons who sell or possess cannabis within 1,000 feet of a college, school, park, or other designated areas.
-Possession of hash or cannabis concentrates like resin and budder is also a felony offense in Florida.
+• Harsher sentences are given to persons who sell or possess cannabis within 1,000 feet of a college, school, park, or other designated areas.
+Possession of hash or cannabis concentrates is also a felony offense in Florida.
 According to Florida Statute §322.055, a controlled drug offense also results in a driver's license suspension for one year.

 What Are the Penalties for 1st Time Offense of Possession of Weed in Florida?